El Capitán State Beach: History

 In 2016, the park's water system was destroyed when the Sherpa Fire swept through a canyon near the main campgrounds.
 The park had already closed due to the smoke and fire danger.
 In 2021, a project removed barriers for steelhead trout swimming upstream to reproduce by rebuilding the entrance bridge.
+In January 2023, the park water system and entrance road experienced catastrophic damage from significant rainfall, prompting evacuations of park staff and closing the park for repairs.
+Park damages from the storm totaled $11.9 million, the third most expensive damage caused by the storm system to California State Parks.

+An update to the 1979 General Plan which included an inventory of wildlife, historic, and archeological assets and an outline of issues and concerns was started in 2024.
+Gaviota State Park and Refugio State beach will be included in the recommendations for modernizing the infrastructure, adapting to climate change impacts and providing sustainable recreational opportunities.